unisoncomputing/unison-llm-support/instructions.md

 1. Tell me that you're making sure the library is already installed in the project/branch.
 Tell me what project branch you're referring to.
 2. Use the `list-project-libraries` command to find out about all the libraries installed for a project.
 3. Use the `docs` command to view the README of the project.
-(It may be called "Readme" instead of "README")
+(It may be called "Readme" instead of "README").
+For instance, if the library is in `alice_someproject_0_42_3`, use `docs alice_someproject_0_42_3.README` to view its README.
+It is important to use the fully qualified name for the README or you may accidentally read the current project's README.
 4. Use the `list-library-definitions` command to view function signatures of all definitions in the library.
 4. Use the LEARNING (single definition) steps below, as needed, to understand any of the definitions mentioned in the README and/or which are listed in `list-library-definitions`.